michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 20. And thou, my lord, O king, the eyes of all Israel are upon thee, that thou shouldest tell them who shall sit on the throne of my lord the king after him.

-21. Otherwise it shall come to pass, when my lord the king shall sleep with his fathers, that I and my son Solomon shall be counted offenders.offenders: Heb. sinners
+21. Otherwise it shall come to pass, when my lord the king shall sleep with his fathers, that I and my son Solomon shall be counted offenders.

 22. And, lo, while she yet talked with the king, Nathan the prophet also came in.